devika-be/IODumpChaitraChallenge/README.md

 ## Day14:
 Write a program to taking A and B as a user input, print the value of A^B using for loop.💻🚀

+## Day15:
+Write a program to check whether the given number is palindrome or not.💻🚀